Rhizome-Conifer/conifer/README.md

 This repository represents the hosted service running on https://webrecorder.io/ and can be deployed using Docker.

 This README refers to the 4.x version of Webrecorder, released in June, 2018.
-The release included [a new React based frontend and curatorial features](https://rhizome.org/editorial/2018/jun/05/a-major-new-release-for-webrecorder/) and a introduced a [separate backend and frontend architecture](#webrecorder-architecture)
+The release included [a new React based frontend and curatorial features](https://rhizome.org/editorial/2018/jun/05/a-major-new-release-for-webrecorder/) and a introduced a [separate backend and frontend architecture](#webrecorder-architecture).

-**Users with Existing Installations**: If you have a previous Webrecorder installation (version 3.x), see [Migration Info](migrating-4.0.md) for how to migrate to the latest version*
+**Users with Existing Installations**: If you have a previous Webrecorder installation (version 3.x), see [Migration Info](migrating-4.0.md) for how to migrate to the latest version

 *If you have any questions or issues specifically with https://webrecorder.io/ service, please contact us directly at support@webrecorder.io*

 ## Using Webrecorder and related tools

 Webrecorder and related tools are designed to make web archiving more portable and decentralized, as well as to serve users and developers of all skill levels and requirements.
-The following options are available for end users and developers.
+The following options are available for both end users and developers.

 ### Hosted Service